-I observe this important Feast because the New Testament Church of YEHOVAH God did, as recorded in Acts.
+We observe this important Feast because the New Testament Church of YEHOVAH God did, as recorded in Acts.

-I observe YEHOVAH's wonderful Feast of Tabernacles because that is the time when all of YEHOVAH's people get away from their daily cares, their mundane pursuits and from the many evil ensnarements of Satan's world, and fellowship with people of like mind for one happy, glorious week.
+We observe YEHOVAH's wonderful Feast of Tabernacles because that is the time when all of YEHOVAH's people get away from their daily cares, their mundane pursuits and from the many evil ensnarements of Satan's world, and fellowship with people of like mind for one happy, glorious week.

 When the World Keeps This Feast